Contributing

 • You now should have a running local eLabFTW, and changes made to the code will be immediately visible

 It is possible to populate your dev database with fake generated data.
-See the dev:populate command of bin/console.
+See the db:populate command of bin/init.

 Code organization